laubrener/laubrener/README.md

 ### Hi there 👋 I’m Laura

-🔭 I’m a frontend developer
+🔭 I’m a Fullstack DEVELOPER

 🌱 I’m currently learning at Henry

-😄 I love to learn new things everyday
+😄 I love to LEARN new things everyday

-👯 I enjoy working in a team
+👯 I enjoy working in a TEAM

 💬 I am a sociable person

-⚡ I love music
+⚡ I love MUSIC

-😄 I like to ✨ dance ✨
+😄 I like to ✨ DANCE ✨

 📫 How to reach me:
 <br>My Linked In profile https://www.linkedin.com/in/laura-brener-dev/ </br>
-My email is laubrener@gmail.com
+My email laubrener@gmail.com